-Cabo San Juan in Tayrona is the most famous beach inside the national park.
+Cabo San Juan is the most famous beach inside the Tayrona national park.

-It means that tens of thousands of tourists dream to visit it every year.
+It means tens of thousands of tourists dream of visiting it yearly.

 As you know, a crowded beach is never pleasant.

-So, what can you do to enjoy Cabo San Juan in parque Tayrona?
+So, what can you do to enjoy Cabo San Juan?

 You have to be smart.